Temples in Delhi opting for restricted 'darshan' facilities for devotees during Navratri | Business

 This, a temple spokesperson said, would help the authorities manage the crowd.

-''We will be following the social-distancing norm and all other measures in accordance with the government guideline to ensure the safety of the visitors.
+''We will be following the social-distancing norm and all other measures in accordance with the government guidelines to ensure the safety of the visitors.

 ''We have requested the devotees to get COVID-19 tests done before coming to the temple and insisted that those above 60 years of age should not come.
 Every devotee visiting the temple also needs to carry an e-pass.
 All of this put together will help us control the crowd,'' Surendranath Avadhoot, the mahout at the temple, said.